 - Nephrocalcinosis, a buildup of calcium oxalate in your kidneys

-- End-stage renal disease, when your kidneys start to fail
+- End-stage renal disease, when your kidneys fail

 As your kidneys fail, the hard oxalate crystals can spread to other parts of your body.
 They can build up in the: